 Who this policy applies to

-We provide executive search, assessment and leadership services, interim managers and independent consultants (“our services”) to a range of clients throughout the world.
-Details of our services can be found elsewhere on this website or those listed above.
+We provide executive search, assessment and leadership services and the provision of interim managers (“our services”) to a range of clients throughout the world.
 Details of our services can be found elsewhere on this website or those listed above.
 This policy applies to you whether you are a candidate for one of our clients, an individual we are assessing as an employee of one of our clients, a client or whether you are a source or a referee in respect of a candidate or an employee of one of our clients.

 Additionally, this policy will apply to you if you attend one of our events or have subscribed to receive information about our services or any of our marketing materials such as our regular newsletter OBSERVE.